 Littleton will be an increasingly CONNECTED and accessible place.
-From a physical and mobility standpoint, it will continue to have regional ties via highways and arterials, transit services, long-distance trails, and the Mary Carter Greenway.
-Evolving technology and network speeds will link it even more to the nation and world.
-It will be an inclusive and neighborly community that provides opportunities for youth, seniors, and residents in need to thrive, including through more mobility options.
-Littleton will also remain a fun and eventful locale throughout the year, bringing residents together for leisure and volunteer activities, and drawing visitors from near and far.
+From a physical and mobility standpoint, it will have regional ties via highways and arterials, transit services, long-distance trails and the South Platte River greenway system.
+Ever evolving technology and network speeds will link it even more to the nation and world.
+And it will be an inclusive and neighborly community that provides opportunities for youth, seniors, and residents in need to thrive here, including by providing them more mobility options.
+Littleton will also remain a fun and eventful locale throughout the year, bringing together residents for both leisure and volunteer activities, and drawing visitors from across the Denver metro region and beyond.

 Littleton will always be a community of ACTIVE people who make the most of their city's cultural and natural resource abundance.
-It will support its residents' efforts to be fit and maintain a healthy lifestyle.
-It will embrace their desire to gather for live performances and other local happenings.
-And it will appreciate and build on the value of a lively downtown.
-Littleton will always seek to elevate its position as a dream community for outdoor recreation and nature enthusiasts - and a destination for visitors wishing to share in these local amenities.
+It will support its residents' efforts to be fit and maintain a healthy lifestyle, embrace their desire to gather for live performances and other local happenings, and appreciate and build on the value of a lively downtown.
+Littleton will always seek to elevate its position as a dream community for outdoor recreation and nature enthusiasts and a destination for visitors wishing to share in these local amenities.

-Littleton will remain ENGAGED and civic-minded in all matters affecting the direction and priorities of city government and the community.
-Stakeholders will participate in transparent processes and take responsibility for maintaining a respectful and productive dialogue.
-Meaningful interactions must involve committed elected officials, informed residents, and other partner organizations and agencies interested in Littleton as it is today and will be tomorrow.
+Littleton will remain ENGAGED and civic-minded in all matters affecting the direction and priorities of City government and the community.
+All stakeholders will participate in transparent processes and take responsibility for maintaining a respectful and productive dialogue among committed elected officials, informed residents, and other partner organizations and agencies interested in Littleton as it is today and will be tomorrow.